 Though once installed it does not call for any expenses of its own, it does make other habitats around to cry for help.
 This includes not just the trees and plants around but also the villages surrounding these dams.

 To create electricity, the movement of water is well captured by these intelligent dams but equally result in artificial flooding.
 This flooding in turn drowns the existing green valley around and deprives local people out of their homes and livelihood of agriculture.
 Hence, to revive the nature back and provide a new shelter for people around does require a huge budget.

 By adding significant portion of green house gas methane and carbon dioxide into global warming, it gets the not so environment friendly badge to it.
 The construction of Hoover dam is believed to trigger many earthquakes and altered the earth’s surface in that location.

-In addition, these dams result in decreasing the dissolved oxygen level in the water making the fish and other marine species suffer and diminish.
+In addition, these dams result in decreasing the dissolved oxygen level.
+This makes it extremely difficult for the fish and other marine species.
+Because of this, they suffer and diminish.

 Why are we so critical?

 The hydroelectric power is there for decades.
 It is a classic source of providing electricity to the world at large.
 However more than its prons, its many cons.
 Moreover, all these that are getting into the eyes of scientists and activists.
 They are making this source of energy a real issue to debate.

 In a recent study, it has been proved that the hydroelectric power dams facilitate emitting the carbon monoxide.
 This leads to global warming.
 They not just affect the eco system but also the marine life.
 It destroys fish and changes the flow of rivers and streams.
 Artificial flooding and huge investment towards it are also considered the main critical points against this system.
 For instance, during the construction of Three Gorges Dam in China, millions of people had to leave their habitat.
 The artificial flooding and unnatural flow of water has buried many important archaeological sites and monuments.